 We got out of the ship at the much quieter ferry pier at Staten Island.
 We were all hungry and walked up the waterfront to a Thai restaurant that served take-out only.
 The wind had settled down and the rain had ended.
 With styro containers overflowing with Pad Thai and spicy tofu, we sat on the pier and ate until time for the ferry to return.

 I stood forward, again, as I had on the way to Staten Island.
-I savored the sight of Statue and Ellis Island, aware of the deep history they held for us as a country.
+I savored the Statue and Ellis Island, aware of the deep history they held for us as a country.
 I watched the city grow up again, soon towering over us.
 I was, for that moment, truly happy.
 I had my best friends with me.
 We were on a ship.
 We were on the ocean.

 We arrived back at the Battery.
-Virginia and Joachim said they’d had fun but were ready to move on.
+Virginia and Joachim had fun but were ready to move on.
 I begged, pleaded, groveled for another ride.
 It would be the same as before, they said.
 But I really wanted to get back on board.
 They prevailed.
 We drove away from the ferry piers.
 As with all revelations—seeing the Grand Canyon or a mountain range for the first time, catching my first trout on an alpine stream—something had clicked inside, broken, perhaps.

 All these years later, the ferry shows up in my dreams sometimes.
 I see myself at the helm, steering the great ship.
 I see it coming into the pier, easing up to the wood stanchions.
 I feel the ocean inside me.